unoplatform/Uno.Wasm.Bootstrap/doc/runtime-execution-modes.md

 ### Troubleshooting Mixed AOT/Interpreter Mode

 When using the Mixed AOT/Interpreter mode, it is possible that some methods may not be compiled to WebAssembly for a variety of reasons.
-This can cause performance issues, as the interpreter is slower than the AOT generated code.
+This can cause performance issues, as the interpreter is slower than the AOT-generated code.

 In order to determine which methods are still using the interpreter, you can use the following property: